 Prepare for a day of exploration and cultural enrichment as you head out aboard a 4-Wheel Drive vehicle into the picturesque surroundings of the High Atlas Mountains Ranges accompanied by a local expert guide.
 Depart in the morning from Asni to the hamlet if Imlil where the off-road adventure begins.
 Enjoy the view as you'll be driven along the serpentine, non-graveled roads to one of the highest perched villages of the range, some 2000 feet high.
 En-route, marvel at the many terrace-lined towns and small mud-brick houses.
 Make a stop along the way to the local old hydraulic and olive press which to this day is still in use.
 A visit to the Takherkhort Reserve is also scheduled where you can enjoy a walk through native flora and fauna, stopping along the way to take some photos of the Barbary sheep and the over 150 species of birdlife.
 Upon your arrival to the Mountain Lodge you will feel the greatest sense of homeliness and comfort by the welcoming scent of freshly baked bread, as the local woman demonstrate Berber hospitality at its finest.
 As the ancient oven continues to bake, you will be seated on a panoramic terrace and served local delicacies and of course some of that freshly baked bread as you admire the almost surreal surroundings.
 From here, you will be driven to the town of Tahanoute, a picturesque village set amongst a variety of olive groves, and citrus trees for an opportunity to admire the red clay structures built according traditional Berber construction techniques.
 A local resident will prepare a home-cooked meal for your enjoyment, with a special "table-setting" atop their roof.
 This opportunity allows you to experience the everyday life of these mountain people.

 A private vehicle with English speaking driver will provide a transfer from the High Atlas Mountain region to Casablanca.
-The approximate travel time is 3 hours and 30 minutes.
+The approximate travel time is 4 hours.

 Depart from Casablanca International airport - end of itinerary.